Taliban says US will provide humanitarian aid to Afghanistan | Law-Order

 - Country:

-The US has agreed to provide humanitarian aid to a desperately poor Afghanistan on the brink of an economic disaster, while refusing to give political recognition to the country's new Taliban rulers, the Taliban said Sunday.
+The US has agreed to provide humanitarian aid to a desperately poor Afghanistan on the brink of an economic disaster, while refusing to give political recognition to the country's new Taliban rulers, the Taliban said.

 The statement came at the end of the first direct talks between the former foes since the chaotic withdrawal of US troops at the end of August.